top of page

 Summary

 Even small-scale restoration can make a big impact.
-Planting native in our yards improves habitat connectivity and provides important resources for native animals to travel across the landscape (e.g., through cities or agricultural areas).
+Planting native plants around our homes and businesses improves habitat connectivity and provides critical resources for wildlife traveling between natural areas like Steptoe Butte and Moscow Mountain.
 Small native plant gardens can even serve as permanent homes for animals with very small ranges, such as tiny bees.

-The Phoenix Conservancy has been restoring endangered Palouse Prairie habitat for years with our successful Pocket Prairie program, but we realize that not everyone can afford larger restoration projects or has a yard to restore.
-Our Micro-Prairies make restoration more accessible by offering small, pre-set prairie packages that are easy and affordable to purchase.
+The Phoenix Conservancy has been restoring endangered Palouse Prairie habitat for years with our successful Pocket Prairie program, but we realize that not everyone is able or willing to restore a big area.
+Our Micro-Prairies make restoration more accessible by offering small, pre-set prairie packages that are quick and affordable.

 Benefits

-• These plant mixes showcase beautiful blooms throughout the growing season, bringing a little extra sunshine to your home or business.
+• Our Micro-Prairies showcase beautiful blooms throughout the growing season, bringing a little extra sunshine to your home or business.

-• Micro-Prairies provide food and shelter for native pollinators, birds, and other small creatures.
+• Micro-Prairies provide food and shelter for native pollinators, birds, and other small creatures, bringing more life to your yard.

 • Native plants offer improved protection against soil erosion, improve soil aeration and fertility, and attract beneficial birds and insects that pollinate crops and help control garden pests.